List§

 TODO alias

-You can access list members by index using either #at_
+You can access list members by index using either #at_ or #get_; they are identical.

-If an element exists at the given index
+If an element exists at the given index, it will be returned.
+Negative index

-at the very last element of the List
+at the very last element of the List.

 const list = new List([ 2, 4, 8 ]);